IBM-Bluemix-Docs/containers/cs_dedicated.md

 5. To configure on-premises and internal account connectivity, choose between these options:
   - If you used a 10.x.x.x private IP address range for the subnet, use valid IPs from that range to configure on-premises and internal account connectivity with Ingress and a load balancer.
 For more information, see [Planning networking with NodePort, LoadBalancer, or Ingress services](cs_network_planning.html#planning).
   - If you did not use a 10.x.x.x private IP address range for the subnet, use valid IPs from that range to configure on-premises connectivity with Ingress and a load balancer.
 For more information, see [Planning networking with NodePort, LoadBalancer, or Ingress services](cs_network_planning.html#planning).
-However, you must use an IBM Cloud infrastructure (SoftLayer) portable private subnet to configure internal account connectivity between your cluster and other Cloud Foundry-based services.
-You can create a portable private subnet with the [`bx cs cluster-subnet-add`](cs_cli_reference.html#cs_cluster_subnet_add) command.
-For this scenario, your cluster has both a user-managed subnet for on-premises connectivity and an IBM Cloud infrastructure (SoftLayer) portable private subnet for internal account connectivity.
+However, you must use an {[softlayer]} portable private subnet to configure internal account connectivity between your cluster and other Cloud Foundry-based services.
+You can create a portable private subnet with the [`{[bxcs]} cluster-subnet-add`](cs_cli_reference.html#cs_cluster_subnet_add) command.
+For this scenario, your cluster has both a user-managed subnet for on-premises connectivity and an {[softlayer]} portable private subnet for internal account connectivity.

 ### Other cluster configurations
 {: #dedicated_other}